wyattscarpenter/guide-to-c/readme.txt

 In real life, the main purpose for #define is to define platform-specific constants that have to be known at compile time.
 For instance, suppose that on Windows you need to specify a variable to have the value 1 and for linux the value 2.
 You don't want to do a lot of mucking around and guessing at run time, so it's much simpler to define a macro.
 But the macro must be defined a different way for each operating system.
 How might we go about this?

+(In case you were wondering, the other good uses for macros I've found are (1) scopey stuff like the size of an array or swapping variables where it's impossible to write a function that does the same thing (you'll know these when you run into them eventually) and (2) function-like convenience macros where foo(x) actually calls very_complex_foon_specialized(x,y,z,q,r,s)-- but even these are kind of a suspect use case, as you can just write foo as a regular function that will usually be optimized out.)

 Well, when compiling for Windows, compilers will typically #define _WIN32 as 1 when compiling for windows, and __linux__ as 1 when compiling for linux.
 Therefore, we can write the code

 #if _WIN32